saminvarma15/saminvarma15/README.md

 - Education:
   - M.S. in Applied Statistics and Data Science, University of Texas at Arlington
   - B.Tech in Artificial Intelligence and Data Science, Chaitanya Bharathi Institute of Technology
   - ICSE, Gitanjali Group of Schools
-  - Tuck School of Business Bridge Program (June 2025, Session 1)

 - Professional Interests:
   My academic and professional journey is centered around exploring **machine learning**, **deep learning**, and **optimization** techniques, especially for **biomedical applications** and **financial analysis**.
 I am particularly keen on working in industries like **fintech**, **healthcare**, and **technology-driven business sectors**.